Our vision

 While classified as endangered on the Heritage Craft Association (HCA) RED list, the picture for millwrighting could have been much worse.
 Millwrights and mill experts, such as the engineer Rex Wailes, campaigned to restore the mills.
 He was one of the founders of the SPAB Windmill Section, which added watermills to become the combined Mills Section in 1946.
 Having funded mill repairs through appeals, SPAB Millwrighting Fellowships provide further support to trainee millwrights.
 At the same time, the Mills Archive protects the knowledge held in the records of former millwrights, to preserve the trade.

-We must combine the theory in our archive with the practice and provide resources and knowledge to volunteer mill groups who are able to perform repairs.
+We must combine the theory in our archive with the practice and provide resources and knowledge to volunteer mill groups able to perform repairs.
 Wicken Windmill Partnership is the perfect example.
 Having bought the derelict site in 1987, they have restored it to full working order – see our research publication on the project.

 Secondly, we must capture the knowledge of recent millwrights.
 Millwright Tim Whiting was trained by one of the most renowned millwrights of the twentieth century, Vincent Pargeter.
 Fortunately, we have Vincent’s collection along with many others, like the records of the historic building specialists, Owlsworth IJP—a Heritage Partner who support the Archive.
 To save the craft we must record the knowledge of current millwrights in logbooks, guides, research publications, videos and more.